-Science and Engineering Research Project and German Language Study
+Science and Engineering Research Project

 This engineering internship and language study program invites students to spend three months in the "green metropolis" of Hannover, Germany.
 Students conduct research in English while learning German and discovering the beauty of the region.